 Bottega Gadda Brass Leaf Table Lamp

-Materials: Moulded brass leaf lampshade.
-Ring shaped brass base made of a square rod.
-Bakelite socket.
+Materials: Elongated moulded brass leaf lampshade in a rhubarb style.
+Round ring shaped brass base made of a square rod.
+Black Bakelite E14 socket.

 Height: 25 cm / 9.84”